MicrosoftDocs/powerapps-docs/powerapps-docs/teams/bulletins-architecture.md

 | gblAppSizes                     | Record  | Variable to set the color value in the app.                                  |
 | gblAppStyles                    | Record  | Variable to set the styling values in the app.                               |

+## Bulletins app

+This section explains collections, global variables used by the  [Bulletins](bulletins.md#bulletins-app) app, and the execution details for each screen.

-## App OnStart
+### App OnStart

-This section explains app OnStart collections, variables and execution details.
+This section explains app OnStart collections, variables, and execution details.

-### OnStart Collections
+#### OnStart Collections

 Collections used during app OnStart: